 Blueprint copies are an inexpensive way to create personalized, large art for your home, but they can also encourage creativity and help develop those fine motor skills at the same time.
 I made this dry erase poster for my daughter to enjoy after she showcased her first wall mural last week.
 It was lovely but we’re renters and are two weeks away from moving out!
 I knew I needed to continue to encourage her artistic tendencies in a way that would still help us get our security deposit back, so I started scheming.

 I decided we’d start with a fun little photoshoot with her dressed to the nines in her favorite princess accessories.
 I didn’t have to twist her arm for this part at all.
 I then loaded my photo onto my Mac with iPhoto and exported it to Photoshop.
-I converted it to black and white using the A Beautiful Mess actions and printed it out on my home printer.
+I converted it to black and white using A Color Story and printed it out on my home printer.

 Next I took it to my local Kinko’s and got help printing it on a blueprint sized printer.
 Then I had it laminated on glossy laminate.
 I then attached it to my wall using poster putty and added washi tape to the corners just because it’s pretty.
 Do you really need a good reason to use washi tape?
 You really don’t.